OutSystems/docs-odc/src/eap/configuration-management/custom-domains.md

 app_type: mobile apps, reactive web apps
 ---

-# Custom domains for apps
+# Configure custom domains for apps

 For each stage in which you deploy apps, OutSystems Developer Cloud (ODC) comes with a **built-in** OutSystems domain for end-user access.